-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating properly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating properly and heating your home’s air.

 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can lead to broken blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the operating parts.
-Your furnace tune-up should include a complete lubrication.
+Mechanical equipment needs lubrication to eliminate friction between the operating parts.
+Your system tune-up should include a complete lubrication.

 - Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to manufacturer specifications.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to reestablish these elements to manufacturer specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Most furnace filters need to be replaced at least every 90 days, which can improve efficiency and prevent operational complications.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Most furnace filters need to be changed at least every three months, which can boost efficiency and prevent operational glitches.

-Shift the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan comes on, power is working correctly, but if it doesn’t, your furnace could be lacking power.
+Shift the thermostat to “on” from “auto” to force the fan to operate.
+If the fan turns on, power is working properly, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Functioning Properly?

 All furnaces have a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait two minutes to see if the furnace starts working.
+Flip the switch and wait a couple of minutes to see if it turns the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.